VISIT HISTORIC SUMPTER OREGON

 What is the Sumpter Valley Gold Dredge?

 The Sumpter Valley Gold Dredge is an impressive piece of mining equipment that wound it’s way through the neighboring Sumpter Valley, digging up the earth as it went.
-Essentially a ship sitting in the middle of
+Essentially a ship sitting in the middle of dry ground, the dredge was able to travel in a pond it created for itself with it’s 72 massive dredging buckets processed 9 cubic feet of material per minute.
+The leftover material was then dropped out the back of a 96-foot long conveyor belt, leaving piles of gravel tailings everywhere it went and scarring the landscape forever.

 The dredge operated continuously, 24 hours a day, 7 days a week.
 Christmas and Fourth of July were the only observed holidays.
 A total staff of twenty-four was necessary to successfully run the dredge while it took a team of three men to operate the dredge at any one time.
 A world war was one of the few disturbances that halted the dredge’s progress.
-Aside from that
+Aside from that 3 year layover, the dredge operated almost non-stop from 1934-1954.

 Annual Day Use Attendance